Making your new cat feel at home

 When it comes to a new environment cats, like humans, need time to feel at home.
 Coming into a new place they have never been before, they enter a whole new, strange and foreign world with different smells, sights and sounds one with different human and non human animals.
 They are also leaving behind familiar territory and relationships and this loss of what they knew and who they had bonded with before also has to be processed.
 Depending on the individual history and the personality of the cat the acclimation process may vary from hours, days, weeks or even months.

-Know that the cat would like nothing more than to feel comfortable and at home immediately.
+immediately.
 If the cat were a human instead of a cat he might be able to do just that.
 He might be able to use human reasoning to know that he is in a good home with a friendly, respectful human who will not harm him, who will fill the food bowl and the water bowl and keep the litter box clean.

 But the cat is not a human so he cannot know this until he experiences it.
 This cat can only trust his environment, what he sees, what he hears, what he smells and feels.
 And he can only trust the stability and safety of the environment with the passage of time.
 And what is sufficient time is determined in enough "cat time' (not human time) to feel safe and then comfortable and then truly at home.